Your Safety is our Priority

 - Vehicle Immobilization Policy

 From time to time, it is necessary to utilize a wheel immobilizer to boot vehicles on campus to ensure compliance with the university’s registration and parking policy.
 If your vehicle is immobilized, you will be fined a $25 removal fee.
-Pay the fee at the CSU cashier’s office located in the Hunter Center.
-Bring your receipt to the Campus Security office located at Russell West, 1st floor.
+Go to the Campus Security Office located on the first floor of Russell West.
 If you don’t have a current parking decal displayed, you must provide proof of purchase before the boot will be removed.
 Decals must be purchased through Rydin Permit Express.
-Once you have paid these fee(s), and presented your receipt to Campus Security, your vehicle will then be released.
+Once you have met with Campus Security and purchased your decal, your vehicle will then be released however a hold will remain on your account until all fines are paid.

 - Faculty, Staff Parking Decal Information